Mathematics (MATH)

 Terms Typically Offered: Fall and Spring.

 Limited to those enrolled in Health Sciences.
 Meets statistics prerequisite for NURS 405.
 This course introduces the conceptual background of statistical techniques and reasoning with an emphasis on application relevant to identifying outcomes.
 Provides a framework for understanding and applying commonly used data analysis techniques in health science research.
 Includes selecting, applying, and interpreting univariate and bivariate statistical methods in answering research questions from a health science perspective.
-(School for Professional Studies Course).
+(Professional Education Course).

 This course is cross listed with PSYC-265C and SOC-265C.
 A course in basic statistical concepts and methods of collecting, summarizing, presenting, and interpreting data in the behavioral sciences; including descriptive statistics (use of graphs and charts), normal distribution curve, measures of central tendency, deviation and dispersion, hypothesis testing, statistical fallacies, correlation, and topics in probability.
 Students majoring in Accounting, Anthropology, Psychology, or Sociology must take MATH-265C, PSYC-265C, or SOC-265C to fulfill the core curriculum requirement in mathematics.
 Fulfills the core curriculum requirement in mathematics for students majoring in Accounting, Anthropology, Psychology, or Sociology.